19pawel970415/PaySlipGenerator/README.md

    - Uses Hibernate queries to check if there is an existing user with the given login for various types of employees.
    - Returns `true` if the login is unique; otherwise, returns `false`.

-## 7. Classes / Entities, and Enums
+## 7. Classes / Entities and Enums

 ### .java files